brian-watkins/elm-spec/runner/karma-elm-spec-framework/README.md

     },

     client: {
+      // Optional elm-spec configuration
       elmSpec: {
         // Only scenarios tagged with one of these tags will be executed
+        // By default, this is []
         tags: [ 'fun' ],

         // End the spec suite run on the first failure.